What are the reasons someone might become a bully that you might explain to a young client?

 G. The ‘Golden Nuggets’ technique.

-I. The three steps are: not returning meanness with meanness; using the techniques found in this course to interrupt and confuse a bully who is using meanness to hurt others; and thinking about a situation after it happens, if you were not able to figure out what to do at the time.
+I. not returning meanness with meanness; using the techniques found in this course to interrupt and confuse a bully who is using meanness to hurt others; and thinking about a situation after it happens, if you were not able to figure out what to do at the time.

-J. Five advanced techniques are Tone Twisters, Disconnected Comments, Playing the Game, Blocks, and Pushes.
+J. Tone Twisters, Disconnected Comments, Playing the Game, Blocks, and Pushes.

 K. Low self confidence, depression, abnormal fear and worries, sleep disorders, nervous habits, frequent crying, bed-wetting, poor appetite or digestive problems, school problems and rage.

-L. Two additional uses are using the Turning Insults into Compliments technique against nonverbal meanness, and the Reverser.
+L. using the Turning Insults into Compliments technique against nonverbal meanness, and the Reverser.

-M. The words ‘should’ and ‘you’ make statements sound insulting and critical.
+M. they make statements sound insulting and critical.

-N. Three methods are Making a Commitment, Airing Doubts, and the Opposites technique.
+N. Making a Commitment, Airing Doubts, and the Opposites technique.